 People often describe nerve pain as burning, shooting, tingling or a feeling of crawling under their skin.
 It can be difficult to describe exactly how it feels.
 Nerve pain can sometimes be more difficult to treat than other types of pain.

 Some people have long term nerve pain after surgery.
 Nerves are cut during surgery and they take a long time to heal because they grow very slowly.
-It does usually go eventually.
+In time the nerves heal, and the pain does usually go.

 Nerve pain can also happen after other cancer treatments, such as radiotherapy or chemotherapy.